jimyuyuyi/sslgjs/README.md

 - ser_hide: Array of boolean to indicate which arrays are hidden at start.
 Default: blank, no series hidden.
 - loadlbl: Loading progress Label node.
 - lineThickness: Line thickness of graph.
 Default:1.5
+- areafill: wheter or not to fill in area under line graph.
+Default: false.

 - xmin: Minimum X value to plot.
 - xmax: Maximum X value to plot.